tivadj/surikatoko/README.md

 f=next frame
-i=dumps camera information to the console u=(virtual mode only) sets the position of the camera  and salient points to the ground truth
+i=dumps camera information to the console u=(virtual mode only) sets the position of the camera  and salient points to the ground truth s='skip' current frame - performs Kalman filter's 'prediction' step without 'update' step (as if camera is covered with a blanket)